yuwvandy/Infrastructure-network-simulation/README.md

 * Tract.py: import the population data in tract scale
 * Randomlinknetwork.py: Randomly distribute the nodes in 2D plane and connect them only considering the geographical distance
 * Shelby_County_network.py: set up the realistic networks in Shelby County
+## To run
+* First execuate the Shelby_County_network.py, then run the topologyanalysis.py